[updated August 2019]

 - 1000 Epiphytes (plants that grow on the branches of forest trees—ferns, orchids, bromeliads)

 This was truly a great example of nature at its finest.
 It was so lush and so full and most of the life was up above in the canopy of all the trees where the sun could get through.

 On our tour we saw a multitude of plant life—ferns, orchids, huge fig trees.
-Animals were a little harder to spot but we saw a ‘walking stick’ insect, a praying mantis, a poisonous viper snake (thankfully far away and only viewed through Vernal’s scope), hummingbirds, a fox, howler monkeys, and even the very elusive and endangered Quetzal bird.
+Cloud forest animals were a little harder to spot but we saw a ‘walking stick’ insect, a praying mantis, a poisonous viper snake (thankfully far away and only viewed through Vernal’s scope), hummingbirds, a fox, howler monkeys, and even the very elusive and endangered Quetzal bird.